 Many people love how ivy plants look, and this makes them want to keep them indoors.

-If you have constantly had ivy plants die on you, then you might be wondering what it is that you’re doing wrong.
+If you have constantly had ivy plants die on you, you might be wondering what it is that you’re doing wrong.

 1 – Improper Lighting

-Your ivy plant is going to do best when it is positioned in medium light, but some ivy plants can do well in bright light settings as well.
+Your ivy plant is going to do best when it is positioned in medium light, but some can do well in bright light settings as well.
 If you want to play it safe, then you should probably go with medium light.

 The variegated leaves are much more likely to burn or otherwise get damaged when exposed to the sun, and this means that you need to be more careful.

 Remember that light issues can easily kill plants if you aren’t paying attention.
-If your ivy plant gets too little light, then it could wither and die.
+If your ivy plant gets too little light, it could wither and die.